Culture-driven finance

 Identifying my point of action

-I designed a toolkit to help designers in large financial organisations gather the right data to build a compelling business case for multicultural inclusion, ultimately aiming to secure budget for adapting services.
+I designed a toolkit to help designers in large financial organisations gather the right data to build a strong business case for multicultural inclusion and secure budget for service adaptation.

-After wireframing the tools, I conducted three rounds of iteration with financial SMEs and key stakeholders, refining them based on feedback each time.
+After wireframing, I ran three iterative rounds with financial SMEs and stakeholders, refining the tools based on feedback.

 The process in picture.